AoxeTech/Aoxe.Serialization/README.md

 ## Project meaning

 There are many different serializers in the world, they have different features and limitations.
 This project allows you to use difference serializers in the same way.
+Also it set nullable and default value for all serializers.

 - Helper
 Unified code style and provide lack of features.
 The default enconding is UTF-8.